This document presents a technical overview of the IRMA project.

 Technically, IRMA attribute-based signatures are very similar to disclosure proofs.
 As mentioned earlier IRMA disclosures use a challenge-response protocol: the verifier generates a random number called the nonce and sends it to the IRMA app, whose response has to take this nonce into account in a precise fashion (this is achieved using the Fiat-Shamir heuristic).
 More precisely, the disclosure proof is a digital signature on the nonce that was used; if the nonce was freshly generated then the verifier can be sure that the attribute owner is actually present instead of replaying an earlier or eavesdropped disclosure proof.
 An IRMA attribute-based signature is the same except that not a nonce but an actual message is signed (or rather its SHA256 hash).

 Currently IRMA only supports creating attribute-based signatures on strings, although we plan to support other types of documents as well.
 They can be created using irmajs and verified using IRMA servers almost the same as disclosure proofs.
-An online demo (using demo attributes) is available on the demo.irmacard website.
+An online demo is available on the website of the Foundation.

 IRMA security properties